Full-Hat/PTT/README.md

 3) There is no сastling

 White team start's,
-player choose coord of figure and then coord to attack Then another player (Dark blue)..
+player choose figure coordinates and then the coordinates for the attack
+Then another player (Dark blue)..